greenhas/spg_website/content/Communities/an-ultimate-sense-of-fomo-and-joining-community-of-christ.md

 ---
+type: ["macro"]
 date: 2022-06-06T11:30:00-04:00
 title: "an 'ultimate sense of FOMO' and joining Community of Christ"
-tags: ["macro","Communities","faith transition","Community of Christ","Russell Nelson","context collapse","The Church of Jesus Christ of Latter-day Saints","Mormonism","COVID-19","perfectionism","Andrew Teal","Jeffrey Holland","grace","grace and generosity","feelings of failure"]
+tags: ["faith transition","Community of Christ","Russell Nelson","context collapse","The Church of Jesus Christ of Latter-day Saints","Mormonism","COVID-19","perfectionism","Andrew Teal","Jeffrey Holland","grace","grace and generosity","feelings of failure"]
 ---

 Over the past several weeks, I've been putting a lot of work into adjusting my online presence, a project that I expect to last through most of the summer.
 In dividing my website into distinct subareas and pivoting from a single Twitter account to a number of Mastodon accounts, I'm trying to do something about the context collapse that's been keeping me from sharing some of the big things going on in my life lately.